Tales told out of turn

 The unflappable A. Lincoln

 merely laughed.
-And when

-the letter was opened,
+was opened,

 the family laughed, too,

-for inside the envelope
+For inside the envelope

 was a shampoo sample.